Downloadable copy of this CV here

 Monograph: Forgiveness from a Feminist Perspective, Lanham, MD: Lexington Books, 2009.

 - Journal issue, guest-edited, as co-editor: Journal of Social Philosophy, Special Issue: Miscarriage, Reproductive Loss, and Fetal Death.
-Spring 2015, Vol. 46 (1), co-edited with Ann J. Cahill (Elon University) and Byron J. Stoyles (Trent University).
+Spring 2015, Vol. 46 (1), co-edited and co-authored introduction with Ann J. Cahill (Elon University) and Byron J. Stoyles (Trent University).
 Edited original essays by authors including Alison Reiheld, Amy Mullin, Ann Cahill, Lindsey Porter, Hilde Lindemann, Byron Stoyles, Christine Overall, Sarah Clark Miller, Sarah Hardy and Rebecca Kukla.
 2015.

 - Journal issue, guest-edited, as co-editor: Hypatia, Special issue: Oppression and Agency: Essays in Honor of Claudia Card.
 Winter 2009, Vol. 24 (1), co-edited with Andrea Veltman (James Madison University), and contributor.
 Edited original essays by authors including Samantha Brennan, Joan Callahan, David Concepcion, Vicky Davion, Marilyn Friedman, Hilde Lindemann, Sheryl Ross, and Lisa Tessman.
 2009.